Debt Recovery Agency: Collection, Recovery, or Enforcement?

 Not For You: Mistakes to Avoid at Each Tier

-Do not place tier one on a debt already defended in writing.
 If the debtor has sent an email disputing the invoice, amicable placement will produce a repeat of the same dispute, not recovery.
-Move to tier two with a solicitor who can evaluate the dispute on the merits.
+Move to Tier 2 with a solicitor who can evaluate the dispute on the merits.

-Do not issue a statutory demand on a disputed debt.
 A debtor who applies to set aside a statutory demand on any arguable ground wins on costs.
-Statutory demands are a tool for clean, undisputed, documented balances.
+Statutory demands are a tool for clean, undisputed, documented balances only.

-Do not enforce against an insolvent debtor.
-Once the debtor is in administration, liquidation, or a CVA, the creditor's remedy is proof of debt to the office-holder under the Insolvency Act 1986.
+Once the debtor is in administration, liquidation, or a CVA, the remedy is proof of debt to the office-holder under the Insolvency Act 1986.
 An HCEO walking into an insolvent debtor's premises cannot lawfully seize.

 Original Analysis: The 90-Day Placement Rule